ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 ### Files

-Files are in the directory DATA/PartitionFinder
+Files are in the directory DATA/input_files

 ### Prepare command file

-The file *partition_finder.cfg* includes the options we select to run the PartitionFinder program .
-Open this file with `nano` to make some modifications for the different runs we are going to perform (for using nano in the cloud first load the module):
+The file *partition_finder.cfg* includes the options we select to run the PartitionFinder program.
+Open this file :

 1. Modifications for the first run: